Medicine Policy & Disclaimer

 We do this to allow us to reach the below objectives,

-Usually medicines that have similar effects on the body cannot be purchased together via our software.
-E.g. “ Codeine containing products, or two Promethazine containing products.
-If you have purchased one of these products we limit further purchases within a 28 day (or varying days depending on dosage) time-frame.
+If you have purchased one of these products we limit further purchases within a 28 day (or varying days depending on dosage) time frame.

 We also have varying ingredients that cannot be purchased together that are for different ailments as the risks associated with the two being taken together outweigh the benefits of treating both conditions simultaneously.

-E.g. Codeine and Promethazine (Or other antihistamine) containing products cannot be purchased together as their cumulative sedative effects can be dangerous.
+E.g. Codeine and promethazine (or other antihistamines) containing products cannot be purchased together as their cumulative sedative effects can be dangerous.

 If our healthcare team feel that your condition would be more suitably treated or investigated face to face they will request that you visit your own GP or another service in your area to ensure you get the correct care.

 For services in your area, or information about your condition please visit https://www.nhs.uk/